omgnetwork/plasma-mvp/README.md

     python setup.py install

+The MVP requires Solidity 0.4.18.

 The rest of the child chain and client will pushed up after an internal audit.

-To deploy root chain smart contracts start testrpc on port 8454 and run:
+To deploy root chain smart contracts start testrpc on port 8545 and run:
     ``make root-chain``

 To run tests: